 Review by Alfie Bown

-Koko Thett and James Byrne (eds,), Bones Will Throw: An Anthology of Burmese Poetry (Northern Illinois University Press, 2013) pp. 266.
+Koko Thett and James Byrne (eds,), Bones Will Crow: An Anthology of Burmese Poetry (Northern Illinois University Press, 2013) pp. 266.

 Last week, Burmese poet Koko Thett recited poetry in Hong Kong’s New Territories, having been invited to read at Hang Seng Management College as part of a Translation Studies research project.